solidane/solidane.github.io/_posts/en/2023-06-06-pizza-theorem.md

 ![walking]({{ site.baseurl }}/assets/images/pizza-sketch-u.png){:style="width: 60%"}

 ## Try it yourself
-Grab and move the cutting point around in the circle and see how the slices change but remain congruent.
+Grab and move the cutting point around in the circle and see how if you can find the congruent slices.

 {% include pizza.html %}